solarwinds/apm-go/instrumentation/github.com/aws/aws-lambda-go/swolambda/README.md

 type MyEvent struct {}

 // This is an example handler, yours may have a different signature and a
 // different name.
-It will work ass long as it adheres to what the Lambda SDK
+It will work as long as it adheres to what the Lambda SDK
 // expects.
 (See "Valid handler signatures"[0])
 // [0] https://docs.aws.amazon.com/lambda/latest/dg/golang-handler.html
 func ExampleHandler(ctx context.Context, event *MyEvent) (string, error) {